-The ISC Database Administrator (DA) is a full-time position identified within the ISC organization and reside in the Office of the Chair (OoC) with responsibilities for managing all data and information needs for the smooth functioning of the ISC technical Working Groups (WGs) and OoC Because the OoC may be located in a different location as the duty station of the DA, the position and responsibilities have been modified to correspond to existing circumstances and requirements.
-The position is currently parttime and supervised by the National Research Institute of Far Seas Fisheries, Shimizu, Japan.
+The ISC Database Administrator (DA) is a full-time position identified within the ISC organization and residing in the Office of the Chair (OoC).
+The DA is responsible for managing all data and information needs for the smooth functioning of the ISC technical Working Groups (WGs) and the OoC.
+Because the OoC may be located in a different location as the duty station of the DA, the position and responsibilities have been modified to correspond to existing circumstances and requirements.
+The position is currently part-time and supervised by the Japan Fisheries Research and Education Agency, Fisheries Resources Institute, Yokohama, Japan.

-Before 2007, the DA was responsible for maintaining; exchanging and making available summarized information to researchers from fishery data (ISC Categories I through III) that are collected and submitted by ISC members.
+Before 2007, the DA was responsible for maintaining, exchanging and making available summarized information to researchers from fishery data (ISC Categories I through III) that are collected and submitted by ISC members.
 This role was modified in 2007 because it duplicates the role performed by the IATTC and WCPFC of maintaining and exchanging similar fishery data from their sources and making the data available to the public.
-Furthermore, the stock assessment work of the ISC typically requires the use of more detailed and possibly confidential data than summarized data designated as public domain data.
+Furthermore, the stock assessment work of the ISC typically requires more detailed and possibly confidential data than the summarized data designated as public domain data.
 The ISC, therefore, revised the responsibilities of the DA to focus on the objectives of managing a database for archiving documents and information used or produced by ISC, supporting a WG portal system and maintaining selective fishery statistics for monitoring the fisheries and for use in ISC general purpose reports.
 To achieve these objectives, the responsibilities of the DA include:

-- (1).
-Receive and manage end-products produced by the ISC WGs, such as catch tables, geographic maps showing locations of fisheries by types of data collected, and reports, - (2).
+- 1. Receive and manage end-products produced by the ISC WGs, such as catch tables, geographic maps showing locations of fisheries by types of data collected, and reports, - 2.
 Receive and manage catch data for all HMS of interest to ISC from the North Pacific Ocean, including species not covered by the WGs.
-This may require research of Pacific HMS catch statistics from non-member sources in order to produce a full picture of total North Pacific HMS catches from all sources. - (3).
+This may require research of Pacific HMS catch statistics from non-member sources in order to produce a full picture of total North Pacific HMS catches from all sources. - 3.
 Provide support for preparing summary tables and figures of fishery data for use on the ISC website and for use by the WGs.